VCDPhuong/vcdphuong.github.io/aboutme.md

 subtitle: Aside from being a PhD student<br>What else do you need to know about me?
 ---

-$\quad$ My name is Vo Chau Duc Phuong (if posible, please call me Phuong) and I am a PhD student in LPMMC lab.
-My supervisors are Denis Basko, Loïc Herviou and Thierry Champel.\\
+<p>My name is Vo Chau Duc Phuong (if posible, please call me Phuong) and I am a PhD student in LPMMC lab.<br>My supervisors are Denis Basko, Loïc Herviou and Thierry Champel.</p>
 \\
 So, let get to the job: